-Among the banks, insurers and asset managers that have declared to allocate USD 1 billion or more into green bonds, respectively, are for instance Barclays, Credit Agricole, Deutsche Bank, HSBC, KfW, Actiam, Aviva, AXA and Zurich.
+Among the banks, insurers and asset managers that have declared to allocate USD 1 billion or more into green bonds, respectively, are for instance Barclays, Credit Agricole, Deutsche Bank, HSBC, KfW, Actiam, Aviva, AXA and Zurich.47

-Climate Bonds Initiative (2016), Bonds and Climate Change: State of the Market in 2016, and OECD (2017), Mobilising bond markets for a low-carbon transition.
+46 Climate Bonds Initiative (2016), Bonds and Climate Change: State of the Market in 2016, and OECD (2017), Mobilising bond markets for a low-carbon transition.

-OECD (2017), Mobilising bond markets for a low-carbon transition.
+47 OECD (2017), Mobilising bond markets for a low-carbon transition.

 At the same time, strong demand comes, inter alia, from the large mainstream asset managers.
 From the list of the top 20 asset managers globally (by AUM), six are among the signatories of the above mentioned Paris Green Bond Statement and the Statement of Investor Expectations for the Green Bond Market.
-These include BlackRock, the largest asset manager globally with AUM of USD 4.4 trillion, State Street Global Advisors (USD 2.1 trillion), PIMCO (USD 1.3 trillion), Legal & General Management (USD 1.0 trillion), Amundi (USD 985 billion) and AXA Investment Managers (USD 669 billion).
-Among the top 50 are also BNP Paribas Investment Partners, Allianz Global Investors, APG, AllianceBernstein, Aviva and Natixis Asset Management.
+These include BlackRock, the largest asset manager globally with AUM of USD 4.4 trillion, State Street Global Advisors (USD 2.1 trillion), PIMCO (USD 1.3 trillion), Legal & General Management (USD 1.0 trillion), Amundi (USD 985 billion) and AXA Investment Managers (USD 669 billion).48 Among the top 50 are also BNP Paribas Investment Partners, Allianz Global Investors, APG, AllianceBernstein, Aviva and Natixis Asset Management.

-Among the largest pension funds that engage in green bond markets are, for instance, California Teachers' State Retirement Systems, North Carolina Retirement System, University of California, Swedish AP-Fonden and South Africa's Government Employees Pension Fund.
+Among the largest pension funds that engage in green bond markets are, for instance, California Teachers' State Retirement Systems, North Carolina Retirement System, University of California, Swedish AP-Fonden49 and South Africa's Government Employees Pension Fund.

 Attracted by the long maturities and high credit quality green bonds very often show, another source of demand stems from sovereign wealth funds (SWF) such as the Norwegian Government Pension Fund Global (with USD 885 billion of AUM the largest SWF), which entered the green bond market in early 2014 and allocated USD 6.3 billion in environment-related investments in 2015.
-A significant segment of demand for green bonds also stems from governments (e.g. Central Bank of Peru, Central Bank of Bangladesh, Treasury of California State), development banks as well as corporate investors (e.g. Apple).
+50 A significant segment of demand for green bonds also stems from governments (e.g. Central Bank of Peru, Central Bank of Bangladesh, 51 Treasury of California State), development banks as well as corporate investors (e.g. Apple).

 Opportunities to invest in green bonds (including for retails investors) are offered by a growing number of dedicated green bonds funds.
-The larger ones with over USD 100 million under management included BlackRock (which also has a green bond index fund), Storebrand, Foresight, the Brazilian development bank BNDES, Humanis SEB,
+The larger ones with over USD 100 million under management included BlackRock (which also has an index-linked green bond fund), Storebrand, Foresight, the Brazilian development bank BNDES,

-- 50 IPE (2016), Top 400 total global AUM table 2016. - 51 The Swedish pension fund AP2 committed to allocate one percent of its portfolio in green bonds. - 52 Government Pension Fund Global (2015). - 53 Bangladesh's central bank invests parts of its foreign exchange reserves in green bonds.
+- 48 IPE (2016), Top 400 total global AUM table 2016. - 49 The Swedish pension fund AP2 committed to allocate 1% of its portfolio in green bonds. - 50 Government Pension Fund Global (2015). - 51 Bangladesh's central bank invests parts of its foreign exchange reserves in green bonds.
 See Bangladesh Bank's press release.

-AXA Investment Managers, and Amundi.
+Humanis SEB, AXA Investment Managers, and Amundi.
 The largest green bond fund, IFC's USD 2 billion Green Cornerstone Bond Fund, which was set up jointly with the asset manager Amundi in mid-2017, will invest in green bonds issued by local banks in developing countries.
 By providing a first loss tranche and additional capacity building measures, the fund aims to build local green bond markets in selected countries.
-Further green bond funds include those managed by Mirova, Calvert, Erste Asset Management, Raiffeisen Capital Management, Allianz, State Street, Columbia Threadneedle, NN Investment Partners, and Nikko AM.
-As of early 2017, there were green bond Exchange Traded Funds (ETFs) launched by Lyxor and VanEck.
+Further green bond funds include those managed by Mirova, Calvert, Erste Asset Management, Raiffeisen Capital Management, Allianz, State Street, Columbia Threadneedle, NN Investment Partners, and Nikko AM.52 As of early 2018, there were four indexlinked green bond funds, including from State Street and BlackRock and green bond Exchange Traded.
+Funds (ETFs) launched by Lyxor and VanEck.
 Such ETFs facilitate access to green bond investments for both retail and institutional investors.